igordejanovic/parglare/docs/disambiguation.md

 ```

 There are two interpretations `(2 + 3) + 5` and `2 + (3 + 5)`.
 Of course, with
-arithmentic `+` operation the result will be the same but that's not true for
+arithmetic `+` operation the result will be the same but that's not true for
 each operation.
 Anyway, parse trees will be different so some choice has to be
 made.

 In this situation associativity is used.
-Both `+` and `*` in arithmentic are
+Both `+` and `*` in arithmetic are
 left associative (i.e. the operation is evaluated from left to right).

 ```